 Art Aids Art (Khayelitsha, South Africa)

-Art Aids Art is a US nonprofit which established the eKhaya eKasi Art and Education Center in Khayelitsha, South Africa 10 years ago.
+Art Aids Art is a US nonprofit that established the eKhaya eKasi Art and Education Center ten years ago in Khayelitsha, South Africa.
 They opened a Multicultural Children’s Library in the township with help from a previous Coretta Scott King Awards Donation Grant.
 Materials in the library are translated by staff into the local language, isiXhosa, and are used to support community engagement and literacy and cultural instruction for children and adults.
 The Center offers after-school care, life skills instruction, reproductive health programs, homework support, and visual and performing arts classes.
 The books received from the 2018 grant will support continued instruction, independent reading, and the organization’s community-wide celebration of its 10th anniversary.

 Athens Housing Authority, University of Georgia College of Education & Parkview Community (Athens, GA)

-The Athens Housing Authority, University of Georgia College of Education, and Parkview Community in Athens, GA are collaborating to add the books they receive from the grant to a community library they are developing for Parkview residents.
+The Athens Housing Authority, University of Georgia College of Education, and Parkview Community in Athens, GA collaborated to add the books they received from the grant to a community library for Parkview residents.
 The new books will support workshops and tutoring related to the arts, storytelling, dramatic play, and community activism.
-The library will focus on individual, family, and community literacy development, while also bringing together local residents and leveraging historic memory and knowledge from community members.
+The library will focus on individual, family, and community literacy development while also bringing together residents and leveraging historical memory and knowledge from community members.

 Uni Project (New York, NY)